Hotel License Application in Thailand – Part 1 of 2

 This is Part I of a blog contribution that discusses the requirements for obtaining such a hotel license under Thai laws and regulations.

-Accommodation providers shall apply for a permission from the competent registrar and need to comply with the rules and regulations in order to operate hotel business, if their residential place falls within the definition of hotel in the Hotel Act.
-The rules and regulations have the purpose of controlling hotel standards, promotion of hotel business operation, promotion and preservation of environmental quality, sturdiness, hygiene and safety of hotels.
+Accommodation providers shall apply for permission from the competent registrar and need to comply with the rules and regulations in order to operate a hotel business if their residential place falls within the definition of a hotel in the Hotel Act.
+The rules and regulations serve to control hotel standards, promote efficient hotel business operations, and ensure the preservation of environmental quality, as well as the sturdiness, hygiene, and safety of hotels.

 Definition of “Hotel”